Glossary

 Avalanche Method

-Example: You owe $5,000 at 22% APR and $3,000 at 12% APR.
-Throw every extra dollar at the 22% card; once it’s gone, roll that payment onto the 12% card.
+Example: An individual owes $5,000 at 22% APR and $3,000 at 12% APR.
+All extra payments are directed toward the 22% card.
+Once that debt is eliminated, the payments are then applied to the 12% card.

 Synonyms: debt avalanche, interest-first approach.